devychen/Course_Intro2CL/README.md

 A structured system of communication that consists of grammar and vocabulary.
 Can be described with regards to phonetics, phonology, morphology, syntax, semantics, and pragmatics. <br>
 Writing is not universal while language is.
 Writing is used to represent language not language itself.
 1. **Writing Systems**
 - Definion: A system of more or less permanent marks used to represent an utterance in such a way that it can be recovered more or less exactly without the intervention of the utterer.
-(my: A system of making permanent marks to represent spoken words so it can be recovered almost exactly without involving the speaker to be there.)
+(My: A system of making permanent marks to represent spoken words so it can be recovered almost exactly without involving the speaker to be there.)
 - Three types:
   - **_Alphabetic_**: Each character/letter represents a single sound/phoneme.
 Ideally has a one-to-one sound-letter/char correspondence, but multiple-one also observed.
 Semantic meanings not captured by or varied between letters.
-Example: English.
+In this system, characters could represent all sounds (vowels and consonants) as in English, IPA, or in some cases consonants only (also called **_Abjads_**) such as in Hebrew, Arabic.
   - **_Syllabic_**: Each character/symbol represents a whole syllable.
 Two variants: **abugida** (each family shares a common consonant but varies in vowels.
 Example: Burmese), **syllabary** system (each syllable has a unique symbol but without systematic organisation.
 Example: Japanese).
-Focus on phenetic properties instead of semantic ones, esp. on syllabic sound patterns.
+This system focuses on phenetic properties instead of semantic ones, esp. on syllabic sound patterns.
   - **_Logographic_**: Each character/symbol represents an entire word/morpheme and carries a specific meaning.
 Example: Chinese.
-Priortise semantics over phonetics, characters has a direct representation of semantic content.
+This system priortises semantics over phonetics, characters has a direct representation of semantic content.
+    - A logograph represents a unity of meaning
+  - **_Hybrid_**: Combines elements of different systems.
+Individual alphabetic chars could form the syllabic chatacres togther.
+Example: Korean, which has a blend of all three (alphabetic, syllabic, logographic) elements.
+This system keeps a balance and flexibility of phonetic and semantic properties.
 2. **How is language encoded on computers? (bits & bytes)**
 -
 3. Binary and Hexadecimal System